-Pre-registration ensures your eligibility in advance and eliminates delays in providing military documents to the cemetery.
+Pre-registration ensures your eligibility (There is no Minnesota residency requirement) in advance and eliminates delays in providing military documents to the cemetery.
 Pre-registration applications are available at the cemetery office or at your local County Veterans Service Office (CVSO).
 Contact your CVSO at www.macvso.org or by calling 1-888-LinkVet (546-5838) MDVA’s one-stop customer service line for all Minnesota Veterans and their families.

 The funeral director or the next of kin makes burial arrangements for an eligible Veteran, spouse or dependent at the time of need by contacting the Minnesota State Veterans Cemetery.
 A spouse or dependent is buried based upon the eligibility of the Veteran.
 To establish the Veteran’s eligibility, a copy of the Veteran’s military discharge document or a DD214 must be provided.
 If these documents are not available, the cemetery must be provided with sufficient military information to allow the cemetery to access federal U.S. Department of Veterans Affairs and/or military records to establish eligibility.
 The cemetery staff will set a tentative date for the committal service pending verification of service and character of discharge, and will notify the applicant when the committal service is scheduled.
 The proposed date and time will be approved only when the cemetery verifies eligibility and confirms the arrangements.